Baikuris: History and classification

 The type species B. mandibularis along with B. mirabilis were identified from adults preserved as inclusion in Taimyr amber.
 The fossils of both species were collected on an expedition to the Taimyr peninsula.
 The ambers of the peninsula occur in the upper levels of the Kheta Formation, which is exposed in a number of locations in the Taimyr region.
 Age estimates of the Kheta Formation are between the Coniacian and Santonian, and the ambers are found consistently in the upper most units, giving a Santonian age range for the inclusions.
 Based on the flora and fauna of the Ledyanaya and Mutino Formations which surround the Kheta formation, the paleoforest likely has a humid and warm temperate climate with the tees growing along river banks.
 While the resin producing trees have not been identified, the resins were likely dropped into the river systems and buried quickly in deltaic sediments.

 Both the holotype and the second specimen for B. casei are adult males which have been preserved as inclusions in transparent chunks of New Jersey amber.
 The amber specimens were recovered from deposits of the South Amboy Fire Clay, part of the Raritan Formation.
 New Jersey amber has been dated to approximately 90 to 94 mya, placing it in the Turonian of the Late Cretaceous.
 Analysis of the amber composition indicates it originated as cupressaceous resins which were deposited in lagoons and salt water marshes along the Cretaceous eastern seaboard.

 The fossil of B. maximus was discovered preserved as an inclusion in a transparent chunk of Charentese amber.
 The amber is thought to have been formed from resins of the extinct Pinales tree family Cheirolepidiaceae and possibly from the living family Araucariaceae.
 Paleoecology based on Charentese amber inclusions indicate a shore line mangrove type forest that was of a subtropical to warm temperate climate, with occasional dry periods.
 The amber specimens are recovered from deposits exposed in quarries, road constructions, and beach exposures in the Charente-Maritime region of coastal France, notably at Archingeay.
 Dating of the amber has been done through pollen analysis and it is generally accepted to be approximately 100 million years old.

-An additional amber specimen with partial fossils of six males of an unidentified species was described in 2013.
+An additional amber specimen with partial fossils of six males of an unidentified species was described in 2013, and named as Baikuris ocellantis in 2024.
 The amber was recovered from sediments of the Black Creek Formation along the Neuse River in North Carolina.
-Dating of the formation places the amber age between 83.6 and 72.1 million years old, in the Campanian.
+Early dating of the formation places North Carolina amber between 83.6 and 72.1 million years old, in the Campanian, with later refinement of the deposits giving a date of 77 million years old.
 These males are the youngest occurrence of Baikurus identified, and they are of similar age to the Canadian Grassy Lake amber, though Baikurus has not been found in that amber.
 Both the North Carolina and B. casei males are preserved as groups of winged males, indicating that the genus displayed colonial behavior and likely had daytime nuptial fights similar to modern ants.